Statute Law Revision Act 1873

+As of 2026, the act remains partly in force in the United Kingdom.

 Background

 In the United Kingdom, acts of Parliament remain in force until expressly repealed.
 Blackstone's Commentaries on the Laws of England, published in the late 18th-century, raised questions about the system and structure of the common law and the poor drafting and disorder of the existing statute book.

-From 1810 to 1825, the The Statutes of the Realm was published, providing the first authoritative collection of acts.
+From 1810 to 1825, The Statutes of the Realm was published, providing the first authoritative collection of acts.
 The first statute law revision act was not passed until 1856 with the Repeal of Obsolete Statutes Act 1856 (19 & 20 Vict. c.
 64).
-This approach — focusing on removing obsolete laws from the statute book followed by consolidation — was proposed by Peter Locke King MP, who had been highly critical of previous commissions' approaches, expenditures, and lack of results.
+This approach – focusing on removing obsolete laws from the statute book followed by consolidation – was proposed by Peter Locke King MP, who had been highly critical of previous commissions' approaches, expenditures, and lack of results.